mayan-edms/Mayan-EDMS/docs/intro/features.rst

 * Office document format support.

-  * Word processing files?
-Spreadsheets?
-Presentations?
-They are supported too.
+  * Word processing files, spreadsheets, presentations are common supported formats.

 * User defined metadata fields and meta data sets.

-  * Metadata fields can be grouped into sets per technical, legal or structural requirements such as the `Dublin core`_
+  * Metadata fields can be grouped into sets per technical, legal or structural requirements such as the `Dublin core`_.

 * Dynamic default values for metadata.

-  * Metadata fields can have an initial value which can be static or determined by an user provided Python code snipped.
+  * Metadata fields can have an initial value, which can be static or determined by an user provided Python code snippet.

 * Filesystem integration.

-  * If enabled, the document database index can be mirrored in the filesystem of the hosting computers and shared via Samba_ or any other method to clients computers on a network.
+  * If enabled, the document database index can be mirrored in the filesystem of the host and shared via Samba_ or any other sharing method to client computers on a network.

 * User defined document unique identifier and checksum algorithms.